chapati/beam-wiki/Beam-wallet-protocol-API.md

 ```

 ## Treasury
-Sends from client to wallet if you want to generate treasury.
+Sends from client to wallet to generate treasury.

 where